e0828330/cloudSimulator/README.md

 You can either edit the config file in place or pass a different config file as parameter.

+The comments in the config file explain the meaning of the parameters.

 Viewing the results
 --------------